Visiting Wiliyan-ngurru safely

 - Wear appropriate safety gear and be realistic about your cycling and riding abilities.

-- Obey speed limits and safety and advisory signs.
+- Obey speed limits, heed all safety and advisory advice.

 - Ride and drive to the conditions.